SSCAP: Self-supervised Co-occurrence Action Parsing for Unsupervised Temporal Action Segmentation: Introduction

-\item We propose a co-occurrence action parsing (CAP) algorithm, which takes into account the correlations and temporal locations of sub-actions calculated based on global statistics of all the videos, and is able to estimate the temporal path of sub-actions in a more precise and general way, and therefore outperforms today's solutions; \item Our solution not only achieves SOTA performance on unsupervised action segmentation task (with an improvement up to 22\%) but also outperforms some weakly-supervised methods.
-We also study the action segmentation task on emerging and more challenging dataset that contains more complex activities structures and more similar fine-grained sub-actions.
-Results show that our solution can even achieve more improvement (up to 126.5\%) on it, demonstrating the effectiveness and generalizability of our solution. \end{itemize}
+(3) We propose a co-occurrence action parsing (CAP) algorithm, which takes into account the co-occurrence and recurrence of sub-actions calculated based on global statistics of all the videos, to estimate the temporal path of sub-actions in each video in a more precise and general way, and therefore outperforms today's solutions.
+Furthermore, we are the first to study action segmentation on FineGym, the emerging and more challenging dataset that contains more complex activities structures.
+Results show that the design of CAP achieves superior performance on this dataset compared to existing solutions.